 It is hoped a fixed exchange rate will reduce inflationary expectations.

 4. Current account.
-A rapid appreciation in the exchange rate will badly effect manufacturing firms who export; this may also cause a worsening of the current account.
+A rapid appreciation in the exchange rate will badly affect manufacturing firms who export; this may also cause a worsening of the current account.

 1. Conflict with other macroeconomic objectives.